MischaTobias/Journal-App/README.md

 # Built with

-This app was developed using react 18, using custom hooks, firebase, routers, redux, and other tools and technologies.
+This app was developed using react 18, using custom hooks, firebase, routers, redux, Cloudinary as the images hosting and other tools and technologies.